GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

                                      ]\"
 ```

-The next step is to access and verify your API using the kong proxy endpoint.
+The next step is to access and verify your API using the Kong proxy endpoint.

 ## Verify your API